Turkey convicts former pro-Kurdish party officials over 2014 Kobani protests | Law-Order

 In his final words before the verdict, defendant Alp Altinors said: "This is a conspiracy case aimed at criminalizing HDP activities.
 Calling to the streets is a call to exercise a democratic right."
 "This is a tweet case, the only act attributed to the defendants is tweeting.
 It is a conspiracy case that tries to get a life sentence for a tweet," said Altinors, who was sentenced to more than 20 years in jail.

 "Calling for democratic protest is not a crime," he added.
 "It is not a crime to be a member of HDP."
-(Writing by Daren Butler; Editing by Ece Toksabay, Hugh Lawson and Bill Berkrot)
+(Writing by Daren Butler; Editing by Ece Toksabay, Hugh Lawson, Bill Berkrot and Daniel Wallis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)